nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Function Implementation

-1. Create a dev2team parser class called `AddDevToTeamParser` to parse input from user.
-This implements the `Parser` interface for type `AddDevToTeamCommand`
-2. Create a `parse` method in `AddDevToTeamParser` that parses the user input and specify the user flags that are used `tn/` for teamName and `n/` for developer name.
-3. The flags for user input can be added to class `CliSyntax`.
-4. For the `AddDevToTeamCommand` class, specify the Command Word.
-In this case, it is `dev2team`.
-5. Add relevant messages for use cases like `Team not found`, `Duplicate developer`, `Developer is the teamleader` and `Developer not found` errors.
-6. Implement the `execute` method in `AddDevToTeamCommand`.
-Handle the cases where a team with specified `teamName` does not exist and also one where specified developer to be added does not exist.
-7. You will also need to handle the cases where either the given developer is already in the team or the developer is currently the leader of the given team.
-7. Use the `Model#InvalidAddToTeam`, `Model#containsPerson`, `Model#personAlreadyInTeam` and `Model#isLeaderOfTeam` methods to do these checks.
-8. Throw exceptions in the cases where adding the developer is not possible.
+- The `AddDevToTeamParser` class parses inputs from the users and checks if the command is in the correct format.
+An exception is thrown if there is any format mismatch.
+- The `execute` method checks if the specified teamname is valid and exists in the teambook.
+If no, an exception is thrown to indicate this.
+The `Model#invalidAddToTeam` does this check.
+- The `execute` method also checks if a developer with the given name exists.
+If no such developer exists, an error message is displayed to indicate this.
+The `Model#containsPerson` does this check.
+- In addition, the `execute` method also checks if the given developer is already a teamleader in the same team or already exists as a developer in that team.
+In both cases, the `excecute` method will throw an exception indicating these scenarios.
+The `Model#personAlreadyInTeam` and `Model#isLeaderOfTeam` methods carry out these checks.
-9. If not such exception is thrown, add the developer to the given team at this point.
+- If no exception is thrown, the developer is added to the team.
+This process is carried out by the `Model#addToTeam`
-10. The `Model#addToTeam` method performs the addition of the developer to the specified team.
+- A message is displayed to the user to indicate that the developer has been added to the team.
+The change can immediately be seen on the TeamBook part of the UI.

 <puml src="diagrams/AddDevToTeamCommandDiagram.puml" width="1100"/>